Anyaleef/haifa-stadium-schedule-monitor/README.md

 ## How it works

-The script downloads the Haifa Stadium schedule page and uses BeautifulSoup to extract the listed games.
-Each game is stored as structured data containing its competition, teams, date, and optional kickoff time.
+The monitor retrieves publicly available game schedule information and converts each listed game into structured data.

-A game is identified using the two teams and the full competition name.
-Its date and kickoff time are treated as properties that may change.
+Each game is identified using the two teams and the competition name, while its date and kickoff time are treated as details that may change.
-On each run, the current schedule is compared with the previous state stored in `state.json`.
-The monitor can then distinguish between a newly added game, a date or kickoff-time change, and a future game that was removed from the schedule.
+On each run, the latest schedule is compared with the previously saved state.
+The monitor can detect newly added games, changes to existing games, and future games that are no longer listed.

-After processing the schedule, the current state is saved for the next run.
-The state file also keeps the most recent history entries for detected events and reminders.
+The current state and a limited history of detected events are stored locally for comparison with future runs.

 ## Telegram notifications